Hearing Associates Patient Information

 - Communicate to others how you wish to be spoken to.

-- Face your audience directly.
+- Face your audience directly for optimal understanding.

 - Position with back-lighting.